9demnex/9demnex.github.io/README.md

 I’ve stepped away from traditional social media—but I **email like a mofo**.

-- Click **Contact Me** above (on the site)
+- Click **Contact Me** (on the site)
 - Or drop me a line at: **chuck@9demnex.com**

 ---

 ## 📌 About This Page

-This site is a curated personal portfolio.
-Explore what catches your eye—whether design, web tech, AI-driven creativity, or cool resources—and let’s make something awesome together.
+This site is a curated personal repository I've had for years and finally got around to learning github.
+Whether design, web tech, AI-driven creativity, or cool resources—it's a collection of my journy of learning.

 ---